×

 How can you secure your cloud native applications?

-Securing cloud native applications starts with ensuring you have full visibility into your cloud environment, including what is running within it and where risks may lie.
-You should also continuously monitor for known vulnerabilities or misconfigurations that could enable a breach.
-And you should take steps to improve your overall security posture on a continuous basis by reducing your attack surface wherever possible.
-This can be done using a platform such as Cisco Secure Application, which allows you to scan containers and pods for issues, enforce least privileges, enforce authentication and authorization policies, and more.
+And you should take steps to continuously improve your overall security posture by reducing your attack surface wherever possible.
+This can be done using a platform such as Panoptica, which allows you to scan containers and pods for issues, enforce least privileges, enforce authentication and authorization policies, and more.

 What are some main cloud native security platforms?